-During the reference period, the investments that took FID in the Fund were subject to the mechanisms and procedures described above and were considered to be materially aligned with them.
+During the reference period, the investments that took FID in the Fund were subject to the mechanisms and procedures described above and was considered to be materially aligned with them.
 As such, it is assessed that no significant harm was caused to any sustainable investment objective, including the environmental objectives pursued by this financial product.

-CI GMF II primarily makes greenfield renewable energy infrastructure investments.
+CI IV primarily makes greenfield renewable energy infrastructure investments.
 This means that investments normally have a relatively long development phase before FID and may have development expenses approved before FID of the investment.
-These expenses can be related, but not limited to, securing appropriate permits, environmental assessments, feasibility studies, technical designs, etc. In this early development phase of the investment case is performed against the investment strategy criteria in the LPA.
+These expenses can be related, but not limited to, securing appropriate permits, environmental assessments, feasibility studies, technical designs, etc. In this early development phase of the investments prior to the FID of the investment, a high-level assessment of the investment case is performed against the investment strategy criteria in the LPA.
 This in short is also the result of the CIP operating model, which is to develop a seed portfolio of investment projects, of which each of these investment projects are evaluated against the sustainable investments objective of the Fund.
 In this operating model, Principal Adverse Impact indicators (PAIs) and DNSH criteria are only relevant to consider by FID.
 In the process leading up to the point when an investment takes FID the established decision gates and procedures ensure that PAIs and DNSH criteria are properly assessed, when possible, in for example the procurement phase of a project.